Genital Warts Treatments And Information

-The method of treating genital warts is likely to be dependent on the severity of the infection.
+If one of our clinicians suggests treatment for your genital warts, the method of is likely to be dependent on the severity of the infection.
 Genital warts treatments and removal with vary based on the size, volume and texture of the warts.

-We have two medicine treatments for genital warts available from our online doctor service:
+We have two treatments for genital warts available from our online doctor service: